DUNE-DAQ/nanorc/docs/README.md

 You can then send the `start_run`command to get things going. `start_run` requires a run number as argument.
 It also optionally takes booleans to toggle data storage (`--disable-data-storage` and `--enable-data-storage`) and an integer to control trigger separation in ticks (`--trigger-interval-ticks <num ticks>`).

-The Final State Machine (FSM) is illustrated below.
+The Finite State Machine (FSM) is illustrated below.
 It shows all the transitions available for a normal DAQ application.

 ![FSM](DUNE_FSM.drawio.png)